Understanding Teenagers and Adolescents

 Adolescence is generally considered to be the period between ages 12 to 24.
 It’s a time when your young person is challenging the status quo, pushing boundaries and starting to question almost everything.
 The good news is these are normal behaviours, although they may vary in intensity between families, or even individual children.

-This is not the Time to Join their Chaos
+Not the Time to Join their Chaos

 Just as with young children, this is not a time to join their chaos.
 Your role is to remain calm and help them ride the waves of unfamiliar and intense emotional swings.
 Paradoxically, the times when your young person seems to be pushing you away are usually the times when they need you the most.